lizconlan/tasting-notes/README.md

 Copy <code>config/secrets.yml.example</code> to <code>config/secrets.yml</code> and provide a random string for the session cookie secret and your MongoDB connection string

 <code>bundle install</code>

+## Future

+Would be great to add other types of drink and allow for food items

+Allow sharing (on an opt-in basis) of tasting notes

+Better use and storage of location data with the ability to search for events on a location basis